 Taking your dog to sheep for the first time.

-When you take your dog to sheep for the first time, remember he'll only have a very short attention span - sometimes just a few seconds but more usually a few minutes.
+When you take your young dog to sheep for the first time, remember he'll only have a very short attention span - sometimes just a few seconds but more usually a few minutes.

 If the dog runs around the sheep for a little while and then walks or runs away to do something else (often eating sheep droppings) it's a fairly reliable sign that he's tired or bored.
 Try to get his attention back on the sheep but don't persist.
 Better to stop the session for a while - maybe an hour or until the next day.

-After a little while, the dog reacts according to the way the sheep and handler move - so by positioning yourself carefully, you can have a great influence on the dog's next movement.
+After a little while, the dog will react according to the way the sheep and handler move - so by positioning yourself carefully, you can have a great influence on the dog's next movement.
 By anticipating which way your dog and the sheep will move and giving the appropriate command at the right time, you'll encourage the dog to move in a certain way when you tell it to.
 What you should be doing is using the position of your body together with commands to help the dog control the sheep.

 As a novice, you'll be surprised how your dog moves and even more surprised at the way in which the sheep move.
 An ideal way to learn how sheep will react to where you put your dog is to drive them yourself.
 This is only really practical in a fairly confined space but if you're able to practice driving sheep around (alone) you'll gain a wealth of valuable experience to help with dog training and especially handling.